AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/10-Ex2-3-use-ideas-coach-agent-create-guide.md

     - Safety concerns
     - Usability and setup problems

-    For each path, suggest key decision points and examples of if/then logic dealers could follow.
+    For each path, suggest key decision points and examples of if/then logic that dealers could follow.
     ```

 7. Successful troubleshooting depends on collecting the right information from dealers.
 Ask Idea Coach to identify what evidence and supporting information dealers should provide before troubleshooting begins.